renovatebot/renovate/docs/usage/self-hosted-configuration.md

 <!-- prettier-ignore -->
 !!! note
-    Dangling containers will not be removed until Renovate is run with the same prefix again.
+    Dangling containers will only be removed when Renovate runs again with the same prefix.

 ## dockerImagePrefix